Hueneme, Malibu and Port Los Angeles Railway: Railroad construction

 Another threat was the tempting sea-level route that the Rindge ranch offered for the construction of a railroad from Los Angeles northward to San Francisco.
 A water-level route would have saved the Southern Pacific from having to use helper engines to shove its trains up the stiff grades of its inland routes through Saugus and the Santa Susana Pass.

-Prior to 1920, the Interstate Commerce Commission did not have jurisdiction over railroad construction, but Rindge calculated that if he built his own railroad through his ranch on the narrow, level strip of land between the sea and the mountains, the courts would not grant eminent domain to a competing railroad wanting to build a parallel line.
-Thus, he incorporated the Hueneme, Malibu & Port Los Angeles Railway in 1903, with he and his wife being the major stockholders.
+Prior to 1920, the Interstate Commerce Commission did not have jurisdiction over railroad construction, but Rindge calculated that if he built his own railroad through his ranch on the narrow, level strip of land between the sea and the mountains, the courts would not grant eminent domain to any competing railroad wanting to build a parallel line.
+Thus, he incorporated the Hueneme, Malibu & Port Los Angeles Railway in 1903, with him and his wife being the major stockholders.

 Frederick Rindge died in August 1905.
 It is said that his widow, May K. Rindge, had promised him on his deathbed to preserve the beauty of their “Sunset-Land” ranch and resist all efforts by others to invade their domain.
-She spent the next 30 years doing everything she could to fulfill this promise.
+She spent the next 30 years doing everything she could to fulfill that promise.
 It fell to her to build the railroad that they had planned.
 She became the president of their railroad, and expended every effort to keep the Southern Pacific out of their ranch.
 She was the first woman ever to head a railroad in California, and the only one in the country at large.

 Surveys were run to connect the railroad with the Southern Pacific line at its Long Wharf at Port Los Angeles, which was at the location of the current Will Rogers State Beach lifeguard headquarters at 15100 W Pacific Coast Highway, Pacific Palisades, California.
 Surveys were also run to connect with the Bakersfield & Ventura Railway near Hueneme, California.
-However, this would have meant extending the line several miles outside the boundaries of the Rindge ranch on either end.
-This entailed negotiating with other landowners, some of whom were less than enthusiastic about the project.
+However, that would have meant extending the line several miles outside the boundaries of the Rindge ranch on either end, and entailed negotiating with other landowners, some of whom were less than enthusiastic about the project.
 To further complicate matters, the Southern Pacific already had a right to the portion of the right-of-way that crossed the Marquez Ranch, which was between Temescal and Topanga Canyons.